gavento/gavento.github.io/index.md

 [<i class="ai black ai-arxiv"></i> arXiv](https://arxiv.org/find/all/1/au:+Gavenciak_T/0/1/0/all/0/),
 [<i class="ai black ai-orcid"></i> ORCID](https://orcid.org/0000-0003-1119-2426)

-I am working on AI alignment, game theory, statistical physics applications, complex networks, machine learning, Bayesian modelling, and existential risk topis in general.
+I am currently most interestes in hierarchical models of agency, cooperation in games on complex systems and on networks, ecosystem and biology-inspired models for systems of agents, and models of bounded-rationality.

 My other and past topics include graph theory, computational complexity, deep learning, artificial intelligence, reinforcement learning, algorithms in genomics, epidemic modelling, and job scheduling.

 <!--